 👉 We’ve put together a useful guide that explains how you can protect yourself from fraudsters when banking online

 Age Groups & Online Banking

 According to the UK’s Office for National Statistics, adults aged between 25 and 34 are the biggest users of online banking, with 93% doing their banking online.
 Only 23% of 75-79-year-olds bank online and just 14% of over 80s.
 The next highest age group for online banking is 35-44, where there is an 88% uptake followed by 79% of 16-24-year-olds.

-With a Suits Me® account, you’ll automatically gain access to online banking and our mobile banking app, to easily manage your finances on the go, 24/7.
-Our accounts are personal e-money current accounts that work similarly to a traditional bank account.
+With a Suits Me® account, you’ll automatically gain access to an online account and our mobile app, to easily manage your finances on the go, 24/7.
+Our accounts are personal e-money accounts that work similarly to a traditional bank account.

 - The ability to set up standing orders and manage direct debits,